Nithy29/SQL/README.md

 ## Background

-This analysis is requested by the firm's CEO.
+This analysis is requested by the firm's CFO.
 SQL skills to analyze historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.
 This analysis will help the firm to identify potential fraudulent credit card transactions.
-The reports are generated based on the fraud detection database.
+The reports are generated based on the fraud_detection database.

 The following taks will be accomplished: